Our primary goal is to show the main KPIs and provide a comparative view of other KPIs or products using interactive

 In this guide, I will show you how to create kpi in Excel 2013 or above.
 The dashboard is fully compatible with Office365 for Excel.
 The Workbook is an updated and improved version of a dashboard that I created in 2016.
 The spreadsheet is compatible with Excel 2010 too.

 Let us see how the final result looks like:

 The OFFSET function helps to determine the ranking and grouping as soon as possible, and with the help of formatting, we can analyze the high and low differences.

-We should rank the highest and poorest performing products to determine which products are failing to boom with your customers.
+We should rank the highest and weakest performing products to determine which products are failing to boom with your customers.

 The three units of our template: